vivekvaradarajan1980/Comp4447/README.md

 - docker for containerizing the application

 Useage of the application
-- First the API gives the user an interface to choose a ticker symbol and the duration of data to train the model from current date
+- First the API gives the user an interface to choose a ticker symbol and the duration of data to train the model on from current date
 - Then the application shows an initial plot of the time series data of the chosen ticker sybmol for the duration selected along with the ADFueller test for stationarity.
+A p-value less than 0.05 indicates that the data is stationary.
 - At this point, the user can pick a model for forecasting
 - If Arima is chosen, the user will be presented with a PACF, ACF and first order difference.
   1. At this point the user can make a best guess p,d,q estimate and enter a duration for forecasting can be entered in the input fields
   2. An additional seasonality option using the SARIMAX can be checked to account for any seasonal variations in the data.
-- For Prophet, the beauty of the model is that it is absolutely automated and no parameters need be set except the duration of forecast required
+- For Prophet, the beauty of the model is that it is absolutely automated and no parameters need be set except the duration of forecast required.
+Although as mnentioned in [prophet](https://github.com/vivekvaradarajan1980/Comp4447/edit/main/README.md#spotlight-kurt-for-prophet-modeling) one can specify or account for specific holidays if there should be such a pattern in the data.